qrohlf/sensible-web-development/_chapters/0/0-setup.md

 ---
 subtitle: Setup
-summary: Tools to install to get ready for the class
 layout: intro
 index: 0

+date:
-date: September 4
+    September 4

+overview:
-overview: This week, we'll be getting our envornments set up with Ruby and some other tools that are necessary for this class, as well as going over some basic HTML syntax and the GitHub turn-in system.
+    This week, we'll be getting our envornments set up with Ruby and some other tools that are necessary for this class, as well as going over some basic HTML syntax and the GitHub turn-in system.

+reading:
-reading: Please read the short <a href="https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Introduction">MDN Introduction to HTML</a> before class.
+    Please read the short <a href="https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Introduction">MDN Introduction to HTML</a> before class.

+due:
-due: You should have your development environment set up before class, according to sections 0.1-0.3 in this chapter.
+    You should have your development environment set up before class, according to sections 0.1-0.3 in this chapter.

+workshop:
+    HTTP and HTML basics, and how to turn in assignments via GitHub.

 assignment:
     title: "Lab 0: HTML Todo"